bgoonz/docs-collection/github/github/authenticating-to-github/troubleshooting-ssh/error-unknown-key-type.md

 ---
-title: 'Error: Unknown key type'
+title: "Error: Unknown key type"
-intro: 'This error means that the SSH key type you used was unrecognized or is unsupported by your SSH client. '
+intro: "This error means that the SSH key type you used was unrecognized or is unsupported by your SSH client. "
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '>=3.2'
+  ghes: ">=3.2"
   ghae: next
 topics:
   - SSH
 redirect_from:
   - /github/authenticating-to-github/error-unknown-key-type
 ---

 ## About the `unknown key type` error

 When you generate a new SSH key, you may receive an `unknown key type` error if your SSH client does not support the key type that you specify.{% mac %}To solve this issue on macOS, you can update your SSH client or install a new SSH client.